ronituohino/battle-sheep/docs/week6_report.md

 - Take first possible move, around half max sheep -1, compute
 - ...

 This method made alpha-beta pruning take over really quickly and I got down to depth=6 in the web version.
+Going to keep it at depth=5, to minimize latency in the web browser.

 I tried to use hash tables to reorganize the moves list, but I feel like I'm either doing it wrong, or the gains are too small.